We are more than just a tuition centre.

 The first 18 year olds we taught are in their late 20s to early 30s by now.
 We have seen many of

 our alumni go beyond scoring well in their exams.
-Many have gone on to chose their university
+Many have gone on to choose their university

 courses more mindfully and do purposeful work in government, corporations and non-profits that